Side Hustle to Full-Time: Less Hustle, More Muscle | Illustration by Steve Leggat

 You quote a website at $2,000.
 Twenty hours at $100/hour seems fair.

-Then reality: one hour for the meeting, three hours research, 22 hours actual work (scope creep), four hours revisions and calls, two hours delivery.
+But then, one hour for the meeting, three hours research, 22 hours actual work (scope creep), four hours revisions and calls, two hours delivery.

 That’s 32 hours. $62.50 per hour.